adityavermaAI/face_mask_detection/README.md

 ## Training

-Figure below shows the training graph of the model.
+In Figure below, the accuracy curve of training and testing is shown for about 5 epochs.
+From figure, it is realized that the training and testing accuracy are almost identical.
+This means the model has a decent generalization ability for previously unseen data and it does not cause overfitting of the training data.

 ![image](https://user-images.githubusercontent.com/72017583/115590693-e30b0b00-a2ee-11eb-8c6f-a58f60a8d9d2.png)